![]() |

 Newspaper Columns, Commentary and OtherSOME RECENT NEWSPAPER OP-EDS

-COMPLETE LISTING HERE April 2, 2024 Economists’ letter misses the point about the carbon tax revolt financialpost.com/opinion/carbon-tax-economists-letter-misses-point March 19, 2024 Western societies must stop the spread of Marxism financialpost.com/opinion/western-societies-must-stop-spread-of-marxism February 15, 2024 Canada's Eagle Pass symbolizes unity, America's exemplifies crisis financialpost.com/opinion/canada-eagle-pass-symbolizes-unity-america-exemplifies-crisis June 15, 2023 The truth about forest fires goes up in climate change smoke https://financialpost.com/opinion/truth-about-forest-fires-up-in-climate-change-smoke May 25, 2023 The Social Cost of Carbon Game financialpost.com/opinion/junk-science-week-social-cost-of-carbon-game April 12, 2023 The important climate study you won't hear about financialpost.com/opinion/ross-mckitrick-the-important-climate-study-you-wont-hear-about TEMPERATURE TRENDS IN CANADA SINCE 1888
+COMPLETE LISTING HERE January 30, 2025 Face reality.
+Net zero is neither affordable nor attainable financialpost.com/opinion/opinion-net-zero-neither-affordable-nor-attainable January 20, 2025 The usual tactics won't work with Donald Trump nationalpost.com/opinion/ross-mckitrick-the-usual-tactics-wont-work-with-trump April 2, 2024 Economists’ letter misses the point about the carbon tax revolt financialpost.com/opinion/carbon-tax-economists-letter-misses-point February 15, 2024 Canada's Eagle Pass symbolizes unity, America's exemplifies crisis financialpost.com/opinion/canada-eagle-pass-symbolizes-unity-america-exemplifies-crisis April 12, 2023 The important climate study you won't hear about financialpost.com/opinion/ross-mckitrick-the-important-climate-study-you-wont-hear-about CANADA AT A CROSSROADS VOL 1: THE HOUSING CRUNCH

 We hear a lot about climate change.
 Would someone who lived in, say, 1918 notice much change in the average weather conditions compared to today?
 Once you delve into temperature data you will see that it's very hard to offer a simple answer to such a question.
 Patterns vary over time, by season and by place.
 For those Canadians who are curious about how the climate might have changed near where they live, I have written a rather lengthy report on the subject.